Wiener--Ito integral representation in vector valued Gaussian stationary random fields: Introduction. An overview of the results.

+To understand what kind of problems we meet in this paper let us first consider briefly how the theory of Wiener--It\^o integrals was worked out for scalar valued random fields by It\^o in~\cite{8} and Dobrushin in~\cite{4}.

-It\^o considered a Gaussian random field in \cite{10} whose elements could be expressed as random integrals with respect to a Gaussian orthogonal random measure.
-He defined multiple random integrals (called later Wiener--It\^o integrals in the literature) with respect to this orthogonal random measure, and expressed all square integrable random variables measurable with respect to the $\sigma$-algebra generated by the elements of the Gaussian random field as a sum of such multiple integrals.
-This notion turned out to be useful, because it helped in the study of the non-linear functionals of the Gaussian random field.
-In particular, he found a very useful relation between the multiple random integrals he defined and Hermite polynomials.
+It\^o considered a Gaussian random field in~\cite{8} whose elements could be expressed as random integrals with respect to a Gaussian orthogonal random measure.
+He also defined multiple random integrals (called later Wiener--It\^o integrals in the literature) with respect to this orthogonal random measure, and expressed all square integrable random variables measurable with respect to the $\sigma$-algebra generated by the elements of the Gaussian orthogonal random measure as a sum of such multiple integrals.
+The introduction of this integral turned out to be useful, because it helped in the study of non-linear functionals of the Gaussian random field defined by means of this integral.
+In particular, It\^o found a very useful relation, called It\^o's formula in the literature, between the multiple random integrals he defined and Hermite polynomials.

-Later Dobrushin worked out a version of this theory in~\cite{5}, where he studied the non-linear functionals of a stationary Gaussian random field.
-In such a case a spectral and a random spectral measure can be defined in such a way that the elements of the stationary Gaussian random field can be expressed as the Fourier transform of the random spectral measure.
-Dobrushin introduced the multiple random integral with respect to this random spectral measure, and studied its properties.
-He proved that this new integral has similar properties as the original multiple integral introduced by It\^o.
-This new integral turned out to be useful, because it made possible to combine It\^o's theory with the Fourier analysis.
-A detailed discussion of these theories can be found in my work~\cite{11}.
+Later Dobrushin worked out a version of this theory in~\cite{4}, where he studied non-linear functionals of a stationary Gaussian random field.
+In such a random field a spectral and a random spectral measure can be defined in such a way that the elements of the stationary Gaussian random field can be expressed in a special form of (one-fold) random integrals with respect to the random spectral measure.
+These random integrals can be considered as the Fourier transforms of the random spectral measure.
+Dobrushin defined also multiple random integrals with respect to this random spectral measure, and studied their properties.
+He proved that these random integrals defined with respect to the random spectral measure have similar properties as the multiple integrals introduced by It\^o.
+In particular, he proved It\^o's formula for this new type of random integrals.
+This enabled him to express all square integrable random variables measurable with respect to the $\sigma$-algebra generated by the elements of the original stationary Gaussian random field as a sum of multiple random integrals with respect to the random spectral measure.
+He also found a simple and useful formula for the calculation of the shift transforms of a random variable which is presented as a sum of multiple random integrals.
+With the help of these results the normalized random sums $S_N$ defined in~(\ref{1.1}) can be expressed in a simple and useful form if the underlying stationary Gaussian random field is scalar valued (i.e., $d=1$).
+This representation of the normalized random sums~$S_N$ made possible to prove the limit theorems in~\cite{5}.